Guide: Spotlight on E-commerce

 - E-commerce marketplaces – such as Amazon, Alibaba Group, and eBay, are becoming increasingly popular and offer an additional option for Canadian companies to join established platforms.
+Canada’s Shopify also offers retailers a suite of services including payments, marketing, shipping and customer engagement tools to simplify the process of running an online store for small merchants.
 These marketplaces allow you to sell your product or service through the platform as a third party, and transactions are processed by the marketplace operator.

 - Sector specific marketplaces are also available for you to sell your product or service as well, allowing you to hone in on your target audience.
 Some examples include Newegg (computer hardware and electronics) and Etsy (hand-made/vintage items).

 - Omni channel marketing – today more than ever, companies are using multiple platforms to promote their product or service.
 It is important to maintain consistency between these different platforms, and to embrace new trends and technological upgrades, such as mobile searching and phone-friendly webpages.
 For more tips, see BDC’s how-to guide on Omni channel marketing.

 The Canada-European Union Comprehensive Economic and Trade Agreement (CETA) provides Canada with preferential access to the world’s second largest economy and Canada’s second largest trading partner after the US.
 With extensive opportunity for international growth for Canadian companies, a standalone chapter on E-commerce has been developed under CETA.
 The chapter concentrates on addressing the ever-growing importance of exporting online in a global economy: